jessicadigital/social-feed/readme.md

 # SocialFeed

-Get feeds from different social networks in a unified format
+Get feeds from different social networks in a unified format.

 ## Install

-Use composer: `composer require codeurs/social-feed`
+Use composer: `composer require jessicadigital/social-feed`

 ## Features